 The demand for nuclear components by the U.S. Government determines a substantial portion of this segment's backlog.
 We expect that orders for nuclear components will continue to be a significant part of backlog for the foreseeable future.
-In addition, the U.S. Navy issued its fiscal year 2022 long-range shipbuilding plan in December 2020, which maintains recommendations made in its fiscal year 2020 long-range shipbuilding plan (released in September 2019) to increase the size of its fleet of ships to include additional submarines and aircraft carriers beyond the number disclosed prior to September 2019.

-While the new Administration may make further changes with its fiscal year 2022 budget submission, we have made additional capital expenditures and investments in personnel to meet this anticipated growth in demand and we expect to continue making such expenditures and investments.
+In addition, the U.S. Navy issued its fiscal year 2022 long-range shipbuilding plan in June 2021, which maintains previous recommendations to increase the size of its fleet of ships to include additional submarines and aircraft carriers.
+While the current presidential administration may make further changes with its fiscal year 2023 budget submission, we have made additional capital expenditures and investments in personnel to meet this anticipated growth in demand and we expect to continue making such expenditures and investments.